 Food, transportation, travel, lifestyle, and transportation industries actively use shades of yellow.

 Since colour psychology of yellow has such a profound effect, brands like Subway, Lay’s, Maggi, Snapchat, IKEA, Ferrari, and Nikon employ it in their representation.
 Not to forget, yellow is the most visible colour to the human eye.

 The colours created by fusing the primary colours are called secondary colours.
 These include purple, orange and green.

 Green is synonymous with nature.
 For this reason, it is associated with all the qualities seen in nature.
 These include birth, freshness, fertility, movement, security, luck, safety, harmony and balance.
 Apart from nature, hues of green are seen in currency notes.
 Therefore, green colour psychology also indicates health, wealth and fitness.
 This stain is taken advantage by financial institutions, ecological and sustainable businesses, and the farming sector.
 The colour psychology of green builds an aura of freshness and is employed by mouth freshener manufacturers in their brand handbook.

 Green is one of the cool colours and has a relaxing effect on the brain.
-Brands like Starbucks, Spotify, Acer, TicTac, and Tropicana.
+Brands like Starbucks, Spotify, Acer, TicTac, and Tropicana have wisely employed it in their logo.
 On websites, it can be used in pop-ups that appear after successful submission or registration.
 In design, green hues are used for a breezy effect.
 However, there is something as too much green.
 Remember how a green monster on your back points out jealousy?

 Impact of Purple Colour in Marketing